About a Girl (Sugababes song)

-"About a Girl" is a song by English girl group Sugababes from their seventh studio album, Sweet 7 (2010).
+"About a Girl" is a song by British girl group Sugababes from their seventh studio album, Sweet 7 (2010).
 RedOne produced the song and wrote it in collaboration with Makeba Riddick.
-It is an uptempo europop and house song with a dance-inspired middle eight.
+It is an uptempo europop and future house song with a dance-inspired middle eight.
 The song was released on 8 November 2009 in the United Kingdom and Ireland, as the album's second single.
 "About a Girl" is the first single to feature vocals by band member Jade Ewen, following the departure of Keisha Buchanan, the last remaining original member, in September 2009.

 Critical response to the song was mixed.
 Some critics praised it as a standout track from Sweet 7, although other criticised it as unoriginal and generic.
 The song peaked at number eight on the UK Singles Chart, number four on the Scottish Singles Chart, and inside the top twenty on the Irish Singles Chart.
 It additionally charted in Poland and Slovakia.
 The music video for the song was filmed in September 2009 amid the group's controversial line-up change.
 It was directed by Martin Weisz and filmed at Vasquez Rocks, near Los Angeles.
 The video has a Kill Bill theme, and features stunt doubles fighting businessmen in a caravan.
 The Sugababes performed the song on GMTV, at Children in Need, and at the UK Asian Music Awards.

 Development and composition

 The Sugababes travelled to the United States in April 2009, to commence work on their seventh studio album, Sweet 7.
 They signed a contract with Jay-Z's label, Roc Nation, resulting in collaborations with high-profile producers.
 In late April 2009, the Sugababes revealed that they were working with Nadir Khayat, known by his stage name RedOne, on two songs.
 "About a Girl" was written and produced by RedOne, who wrote the song in collaboration with Makeba Riddick.
 The song was recorded at Henson Studios in Los Angeles, California.
 It was mixed by Robert Orton.

-"About a Girl" is an uptempo Europop and house song.
+"About a Girl" is an uptempo Europop and future house song.
 NMEs Alex Denney described it as a "slice of future-house".
 The song contains club synthesizers and a middle eight with a "90s dance-inspired" feel.
 Nick Levine of Digital Spy noted that it is a departure from the group's previous sounds.
 The lyrical content makes references to Louboutins and apple pie, the latter of which is sung by group member Amelle Berrabah during the bridge in a "gravelly" style.
 According to Fraser McAlphine from BBC, "About a Girl" rivals "Get Sexy" in terms of the overall noise levels.